+The purpose of this letter is to inform you of our dissatisfaction with the conduct of Pacific Gas and Electric Company (PG&E) regarding the proposed project at the Herndon/Bullard substation near the California State University, Fresno (Fresno State) campus.
+It is the opinion of both ourselves as well as Fresno State that PG&E has not supported this project in good faith and has intentionally failed to cooperate with Enron and Fresno State in order to prevent this project from being successfully completed.
+The chronology outlined in this letter demonstrates that PG&E’s failure to cooperate and its skyrocketing cost estimates appear intended to deny Fresno State an opportunity to position itself better in the deregulated energy market, to gain an asset, and to reduce its operating costs.

-On August 6, 1998, California State University, Fresno (Fresno State) [to be completed]received an unsolicited proposal from Pacific Gas and Electric Company (PG&E), to install certain equipment and make modifications to the Herndon/Bullard Substation in Fresno, as well as the distribution system serving
+To begin with, on August 6, 1998, Fresno State received an unsolicited proposal from PG&E to install certain electrical equipment and make modifications to the Herndon/Bullard Substation in Fresno as well as the distribution system serving

-the Fresno State main switchboard in order to upgrade the main account from PG&E’s E-20P rate to the E-20T rate.
+the Fresno State main switchboard.
+PG&E proposed that after the completion of this project, PG&E would be able to upgrade Fresno State’s main account from PG&E’s E-20P rate to the E-20T rate, which is a lower-cost rate.
 PG&E proposed to perform the modifications and installations under its Electric Rule 2, Special Facilities.
-The proposal included an estimated cost-of-ownership charge and PG&E’s estimate of the annual rate differential savings.
-The proposal was based on the premise that Fresno State would not incur up front costs, but rather would be charged monthly in perpetuity for an amount estimated at $22,500.
+PG&E’s proposal included a charge of $1,105,000 +/-20% for substation modifications and other transmission components, and $585,000 +/-50% for a dedicated “express” distribution line from the substation to the Fresno State campus, for a total potential high-side cost of approximately $2.2MM [prior to ITCC or cost of ownership charges].
+PG&E’s proposal was based on the premise that Fresno State would not incur any up-front costs, but rather would be charged monthly in perpetuity in an amount of approximately $22,500 ($8.1MM over thirty years).

-As the contracted energy service provider, EnronEnergy Services (Enron) was made aware of PG&E’s proposal and was invitedto analyze the financial implications for Fresno State.
+In the meantime, Enron Energy Services (Enron) had in February 1998 signed a comprehensive energy services agreement with both the California State University system as well as the University of California.
+As the contracted energy service provider, Enron offered and was invited by Fresno State to analyze the financial implications of PG&E’s original proposal.
 During this analysis phase, Enron offered to submit a parallel proposal to design, finance, and build similar facilities to enable Fresno State to qualify for the E-20T rate.
 Fresno State indicated a strong interest in receiving an alternative proposal.
-Enron confirmed its intent to proceed with a proposal in a letter Dated November 19, 1998.
+Enron confirmed its intent to proceed with a proposal in a letter to Fresno State dated November 19, 1998.
 The letter included a financial analysis of PG&E’s August 6, 1998 proposal.

-On January 6, 1999, Fresno State issued RFP ZS99-012889, inviting bidders to design and build the pertinent facilities to qualify for PG&E’s E-20T rate.
-We understood that PG&E was also invited to formally bid on the project.
-Enron realized early on that significant interconnection issues would need to be addressed with PG&E in order to successfully respond to the RFP.

-Therefore, on January 14, 1999, Enron requested that PG&E submit cost estimates for the following facility enhancements:
+As such, on January 6, 1999, Fresno State issued RFP ZS99-012889, inviting bidders to design and build the pertinent facilities to qualify for PG&E’s E-20T rate.
+PG&E was also invited to formally bid on the project.
+Enron realized early on that significant interconnection issues would need to be addressed and resolved with PG&E in order to provide a meaningful response to the RFP.
+This turn of events resulted in PG&E being in the unique position of competing with Enron for the RFP while at the same time Enron was entirely dependent on PG&E in order to submit a meaningful RFP response.
+Nevertheless, on January 14, 1999, Enron requested that PG&E submit cost estimates for the following facility enhancements: